lewisjb337/lewisjb337/README.md

 # Hey there<img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" alt="Waving hand animated gif" height="45" width="45" /></h1>

 My name is Lewis!
-I'm a self-taught web developer, with extensive commercial experience, I'm currently working as a Systems Architect in the UK.
+I'm a self-taught web developer, with extensive commercial experience, I'm currently working as a Full Stack Developer in the UK.
 Here's a breakdown of all my technical skills in each field, feel free to brows through my repositories too!

 <br>